jelopz/ProcessingGame/README.md

 TODO:

-1. Wait for all 3 players to hit S before restarting.
 2. Show flare on all 3 screens
 3. Graphics
 3. More classes?
 Check out Evolve for more potential ideas.